mrfdev/CMI/README.md

 ## Youtube

 Just throwing this in here, but I've made some [1MB CMI Youtube videos](https://www.youtube.com/playlist?list=PLAgWLDdkOWlq8pnYuzIVAl2doNg1vmDD_) as well.
-They're probably not of any quality, they're probably outdated, but, I made an effort and people ask me for the link every once in a while.
+They're probably not of any quality, and they're probably outdated, but, I made an effort and people ask me for the link every once in a while.

 ## Contributions and bragging rights

 I want to say thank you to the following people, myself, because I am selfi.. no just kidding.
-I want to say thank you to Mikey, Nix, Fumblehead, Zrips, md_5 and the456gamer.
+I want to say thank you to Mikey, Nix, Fumblehead, Zrips, md_5 and @the456gamer.

 :crown: